 demonstrate a minimum debt coverage ratio (DCR) of 1.15 for 15 years.

 There is no formal maximum DCR but exceeding 1.50 or $600 per unit per year may result in a reduction in awarded resources.
-KHRC will evaluate a high DCR to determine if requested resources are necessary for sustainability.
+Applications must justify DCRs outside these ranges in a narrative.
+KHRC will evaluate an outside DCR to determine if requested resources are necessary for sustainability.

+Projects with no hard debt may be allowed but will be subject to additional scrutiny from KHRC, and must include with the project’s application a narrative justifying the project’s no hard debt.KHRC, in its discretion, may reduce the awarded resources to a project with no hard debt.

 KHRC will assess the DCR without regard to any deferred developer fees or funds paid to members/partners (i.e., distributions, asset management fees, loan payments).

 2. operating expenses